 What to Wear at Disney World as a Plus Size Person

 If it is your first visit as a plus size person or your seventh, you know that comfort is key at Disney World!
 Be sure to check the weather forecast before you travel.
-My favorite app for the Disney parks is Dark Sky.
+My favorite app for the Disney parks is Accu Weather.
 Another great idea is to put your location in as Lake Buena Vista, Florida to get the most accurate forecast.
-On to the packing list!
+Now, on to the packing list!

 Comfortable Tennis Shoes

-You will be doing a lot of walking, so my first tip is wear comfortable tennis shoes!
+Wondering what to wear to Disney World for plus size?
+You will be doing a lot of walking, so my first tip is to wear comfortable tennis shoes!
 My favorite options for comfortable walking shoes are from Asics and New Balance.

 Try to order waterproof sandals of the best quality.
 My current favorite options are Teva or Keen sandals.
 If you opt to mostly stick with tennis shoes, you can always throw an inexpensive pair of flip flops in your bag to pull out during storms or water rides.

+Wondering what to wear to Disney World, plus size edition?
 Of course, you will want to grab your best Disney t-shirt with your favorite character, but the most important thing is to pack lightweight, breathable clothing.
 If it is a cute Disney shirt that makes you sweat, it will not be your favorite thing by the end of your trip.
-Consider a lightweight t-shirt with non clingy material to feel comfortable.
+Consider a lightweight t-shirt with non-clingy material to feel comfortable.
 Comfortable shorts and socks complete a summer day’s outfit.

 If you are traveling in the cooler months, consider packing a lightweight sweater or cardigan for the early mornings and evenings.
 I also throw in a pair of comfortable stretchy jeans to make versatile outfits.